amank2000/RobotFW_Research/README.md

 --- Used for scraping text from a particular attribute/division on a web page and printing it out using console to log.

+Append.robot contained in Tests Folder

+--- Used for scraping the required text from a webpage and appending it onto a csv file.

 Link1 folder stores the screenshots for the same.

 output.xml + log.html + report.html --- All three result files stored in Results folder.